yngtodd/arcade/docs/source/installation.rst

 Stable release
 --------------

-To install nuclei, run this command in your terminal:
+To install arcade, run this command in your terminal:

 .. code-block:: console